 Understanding the Portable Document Format (PDF)

 PDF files are interesting.
-If you were to open up a PDF file in a text editor like Notepad, it may look like junk and probably not very interesting.
-But it will make sense once you understand that PDF files follows a pattern or a set of rules.
+If you were to open a PDF file in a text editor like Notepad, the contents may look like junk and probably not very interesting.
+But it will make a little more sense once you understand that PDF files follow a set pattern.

 "At the core of PDF is an advanced imaging model derived from the PostScript® page description language.
 This PDF Imaging Model enables the description of text and graphics in a device-independent and resolution-independent manner.
 To improve performance for interactive viewing, PDF defines a more structured format than that used by most PostScript language programs.
 Unlike Postscript, which is a programming language, PDF is based on a structured binary file format that is optimized for high performance in interactive viewing.
 PDF also includes objects, such as annotations and hypertext links, that are not part of the page content itself but are useful for interactive viewing and document interchange."
 (Quoted from Page vii of PDF32000_2008.pdf).

 The basic building blocks of a PDF files are objects.
-There are eight types of objects that are commonly used in PDF files.
-Before we look at them we will briefly look at the character set of PDF.
-There are 3 types of characters - regular, delimiter and white-space characters.
+There are eight types of objects that are used in PDF files.
+Before we look at them we will briefly look at the character set of PDFs.
+There are 3 types of characters - white-space, delimiter and regular characters.

-White-space characters: Null, Horizontal Tab, Line Feed, Form feed, Carriage return and space.
+White-space characters: Null, Horizontal tab, Line feed, Form feed, Carriage return and Space.
+Tip: If you need to remember them, imagine seeing them in sequence (except for null of course) being typed on an imaginary typewriter.
 White-space characters separate names and other objects from each other.
 Interestingly, PDF treats all white-space characters outside a comment, string or stream the same.
-Outside a comment, string or stream PDF considers any sequence of consecutive white-space characters as one character.
+Outside a comment, string or stream, PDF considers any sequence of consecutive white-space characters as one character.
 What this means is that you may have 5 spaces but in reality it is considered as one.
 Note that this does not apply to white-space characters within strings, streams and comments.
-The Carriage return and Line feed are considered as end-of-line markers (EOL).
+The Carriage return and Line feed are considered as end-of-line (EOL) markers.
+EOL markers play a very important role in showing where a new line starts.
 Carriage return followed immediately by a Line feed is considered as one EOL marker.

 Delimiter characters: (, ), <, >, [, ], {, }, / and % (4 pairs and 2 unique).
-These are used in the objects which we would look at later.
-They basically delimit (mark the boundary or border) for entities.
+These are used in the objects we would look at later.
+They basically act as delimiters (mark the boundary or border) for entities.
+Tip: If you need to remember them, imagine these characters ( ) being bent < > and then stretched [ ] and then bent again { } and then eventually made flat / %.

-Regular character: All characters other than White-space and Delimiter characters including those that are not part of the standard ASCII character set.
+Regular characters: All characters other than White-space and Delimiter characters including those that are not part of the standard ASCII character set.
+Please read the note below as it is critical you understand this.

-An interesting fact to note is that a PDF can consist entirely of just ASCII characters or can consist of ASCII characters and binary data (that are outside the group of ASCII characters).
-Most PDf files that are encrypted or contain images will have binary data (images are represented in binary).
+An interesting fact to note is that a PDF may consist entirely of just ASCII characters or can consist of ASCII characters and Binary data.
+In simple terms, characters in ASCII files use only 7 out of the 8 bits in a byte while characters in the Binary files use all the 8 bits in the byte.
+This allows a possibility of 128 unique characters for ASCII files and 256 unique characters for Binary files.
+Most PDF files that are encrypted or contain images will have binary data (images are represented in binary).
 PDF files that contain binary data get corrupted when edited or even opened and saved in normal text editors like Notepad.
+It is critical that we understand the difference between ASCII and Binary files as other areas of the PDF specification touch on them.
+Here is an interesting link that explains the difference between Binary and ASCII files. http://www.cs.umd.edu/class/spring2003/cmsc311/Notes/BitOp/asciiBin.html

-You may also wonder why you don't see any text or its equivalent when opening a PDF file in a text editor or even binary editor.
+You may also wonder why you don't see any text (that can be seen when opened using a reader) or its equivalent when opening a PDF file in a text editor or even binary editor.
 There may be two reasons.
 The first and most common reason is that the content stream (where the text is stored/kept) is encoded (transformed/changed) to conserve space.
 This is what happens with most files.The second reason could be that the PDF file is encrypted purposely to keep the text secure.

 Objects:

-1. Boolean values: The keyword true or false
+1. Boolean objects: The keywords true and false.

-2. Numeric values: There are two types; integer & real.
+2. Numeric objects: There are two types; integer & real.
 Integers are numbers without any decimal points and can have a + or – symbol preceding it.
-For instance the number 10 is an example of an integer.
+For instance, the number 10.
 Real numbers must have a decimal point.
-10.5, 0.0, +5.0, -1.0.
+For instance, 10.5, 0.0, +5.0, -1.0.
 Real numbers cannot be expressed in exponential format.

-3. Strings: Strings contain characters (can be zero characters as well).
+3. String Objects: Strings contain characters (can be zero characters as well).
 They can be literal characters within parenthesis or hexadecimal data within angle brackets.
-Notice that the parenthesis and angle brackets are delimiter characters that we learnt earlier.
+Notice that the parenthesis and angle brackets are delimiter characters.

 (I love Java (and PDF))